 Toronto is without a doubt the sports hotbed of Canada.
-With 2.6 million people living in the actual city and over 6 million in the Greater Toronto Area, it’s no surprise that Toronto is home to a sports team in every major sporting league in North America.
-If you are an NBA or an MLB fan in Canada there’s a good chance that you root for a team from the city because Toronto is home to the only Canadian teams in both of those leagues.
+With almost 3 million people living in the actual city and 6 million in the Greater Toronto Area, it’s no surprise that Toronto is home to a sports team in every major sports league in North America.
+If you are an NBA or MLB fan in Canada there’s a good chance that you root for a team from the city because Toronto is home to the only Canadian teams in both of those leagues.

 Because of the massive surplus of sports teams and fans in the Toronto area, sports betting is a very big part of Toronto culture.
 Just recently I was at an Argonauts game and a promoter came around with a Bet365 sponsored props sheet that you could fill out before the game for a chance to win prizes.
 Another time walking to a Blue Jays game I saw a massive Bodog sponsorship show up on one of the many billboard screens in Yonge-Dundas Square.
 Sports betting has definitely found it’s way into Toronto and it’s here to stay.

 I personally really enjoyed the fact that online sportsbooks are beginning to market more heavily in the Toronto area.
 It’s time there is legitimate competition to Proline for the regular sports fan in Canada.
 Hopefully this will force Proline to start offering fair odds or lose customers to these legitimate sportsbooks.

 - Licensed and regulated in Canada

 100% up to $200